runthefun/docs/pages/reference/gameroom.md

 </td><td>

-Returns the tick rate of the server, this is the number of times the server sends a state update per second
+Returns the tick rate of the server, this is the fps of the simulation loop on the serve

 </td></tr>